turingschool/curriculum/source/projects/scribblr.markdown

 Let's change our plugin.

 First, store `$("form")` in a variable named `$form` so that we don't have to repeat ourselves with our unobtrusive selector all over the place.

-It's common practice to name a variable with a `$` at the start when it's a jQuery object. *By the way:* this function will fail spectacularly if you don't pass it a valid form or you pass it multiple forms.
-If you'd like to try something more advanced, change the line `var $form = $(form);` to only grab the first form that's passed, or to bail out if there's no form at all.
+It's common practice to name a variable with a `$` at the start when it's a jQuery object.

 The code changes from this: